cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/03 - Implement and Manage Storage (az-100-02).md

 1. In the Azure portal, navigate to the blade displaying the properties of the second storage account you created in the previous exercise.

-1. From the storage account blade, display the properties of its File Service.
+1. From the storage account blade select Files under File Service.

 1. From the storage account **Files** blade, create a new file share with the following settings: